clementgallet/libTAS/docs/guides/wsl.md

 # Step 5: Installing Steam (optional)

-If your game has a linux version and exists on steam, then the easiest way to get the files of the game you want to TAS would be to simply install steam and download it.
+If your game has a Linux version and exists on Steam, then the easiest way to get the files of the game you want to TAS would be to simply install Steam and download it.
-There are some ways to directly access steam repositories but I am not familiar with that.
+There are some ways to directly access Steam repositories but I am not familiar with that.
 So run

     sudo dpkg --add-architecture i386 # allows WSL to access 32 bit repos sudo add-apt-repository multiverse
     sudo apt update
     sudo apt install steam

-and it should install steam.
+and it should install Steam.
 Download your game, then launch it through libTAS.